HidayatRivai2020/Kotlin_for_Android/app/src/main/java/com/example/learnkotlin/variables/README.md

 - use UPPERCASE for constant variable names

 ## Var
-- mutable variable
+- Mutable variable
 - `var variableName = variableValue`: declare var with value
 - `var variableName:variableType? = null:` declare var without specific value
 - The value of var can be assigned multiple times

 ## Val
-- immutable variable
+- Immutable variable
 - `val variableName = variableValue:` declare val with value
 - The value and type of val can't be changed

+## Data-Type
+- Defines the value that variable can store